iRobotEducation/root-robot-ble-protocol/README.md

 - **Byte 3:18 - Data** (uint16_t)
     - Eight 16-bit color sensor values.
     - For the sensors left to right in the bank selected by the Get Color Data packet.
+The value in bytes 3-4 is leftmost.
     - In the format selected by the Get Color Data packet.

 #### Command 2 - Color Sensor Event